MaudBoucherit/geek_sw_vs_st/doc/report.md

 ## F-statistic: 1.702 on 9 and 169 DF,  p-value: 0.09202
 ```

-We note that most of the results from this analysis is particularly significant, but the hope is that by including this term, we can account for some of the confounders introduced by the fact that we have an unbalanced data-set.
+We note that most of the results from this analysis is not particularly significant, but the hope is that by including this term, we can account for some of the confounders introduced by the fact that we have an unbalanced data-set.

-However, there do appear to be significant effects as a result of gender.
+However, there does appear to be significant effects as a result of gender.
 Both GenderMale and GenderOther are significant, indicating that there is some negative correlation with being female and geekiness, at least in our sample.